 5 St Andrews Street

 Irish themed pub featuring live music and is situated close to the Magistrates' Court.
 The pub stands on the oldest inn site in Plymouth, where the Abbey Hotel was built after the demolition of the Turk’s Head in 1861.
-The Jail Ale is supplemented by up to two varying guest ales, such as Doom Bar, and a real cider, currently Old Rosie.
+The Jail Ale is supplemented by up to two varying guest ales, such as Doom Bar.
 It was the first Irish-themed pub in the city (1994).
 The pub tends to attract younger drinkers.

 61 Mutley Plain